joe-editor/joe/docs/hacking.md

 Rset_add originally accepted just a single character to add, not a range.
 This turned out to be too inefficient: the editor was using a lot of CPU time during start-up just to build the standard character class tables.
-Anyway, it has been modified to loop over the range for a fast inner loop and to lift function call overhead out of the original loop in rset_set.
+Therefore, it has been modified to loop over the range for a fast inner loop and to lift function call overhead out of the original loop in rset_set.

 ### Rtree